Sunday, November 19, 2023

 I have increasingly come to hold the view that the John of Revelation is John Mark not the Son of Zebedee.
 While Mark is first introduced as an associate of Peter he becomes close to Paul and Barnabas for a time in Acts 13-15 and Mark is mentioned by Paul in a few of his later Epistles.
 In fact 2 Timothy 4:11 implies he was in Ephesus with Timothy for a time.

 And historically the contexts of the Seven Churches supports them being Paulian Communities.
-Only three are mentioned by explicitly those names elsewhere in the New Testament and all of them imply Paulian contexts.
+Only three are mentioned by explicitly those names elsewhere in the New Testament but all of them imply Paulian contexts.

 Later traditions sought to make Polycarp of Smyrna a student of John but his own Epistle makes no such claim and rarely quotes books attributed to John, it's content is mostly Paulian.
 What I said above makes it possible John Mark was the John the Elder who Polycarp and Papias knew.
-Another figure tradition credits with starting the church in Smyrna was said to be Timothy's brother.
+Another figure tradition credits with starting the church in Smyrna was said to be Timothy's brother, Strataes.
+Sometimes the Apelles of Romans 16:10 is identified as the first Bishop of Athens.